 Associate Supervisor: Dr Martin Gibbs

-Understanding Authenticity: The role of traditional design in contemporary heritage management
+Understanding Authenticity: The role of tradition design in contemporary heritage management

-The Burra Charter (1979) has not only shaped contemporary heritage related law and legislation, but has influenced the way we think about our heritage and its related material culture.
-While the Burra Charter consists of many articles concerning individual concepts, no article is debated more widely than Article Twenty Two concerning the philosophy of New Work.
+Heritage doctrines such as the Athens and Venice Charter, have not only shaped contemporary heritage related law and legislation, but have influenced the way we think about our heritage and its related material culture.
+While all heritage charters consist of many articles concerning individual concepts, articles defining authenticity and the approach to new work are often heavily debated.

-New Work is founded on the premise that any new structure or addition to a building must bear a contemporary stamp to ensure historical authenticity.
-The accepted interpretation of New Work has also evolved to broadly mean that no historical or traditional forms of architecture can be copied, thus ensuring an identifiable and unmistakable period of modernist architecture.
+In a built context, the prescribed approach to maintaining authenticity is based on the principle that any new structure or addition to a building must bear a contemporary stamp to ensure historical authenticity.
+This approach has also evolved to broadly mean that no historical or traditional designs can be copied, thus ensuring an identifiable and unmistakable period of modernist architecture.

-However, up until the twentieth century, tradition did form an important part of heritage management.
-Many buildings of significance, including those that receive aesthetic acclaim and or are listed on heritage registers, are often derived from traditional or historical forms of architecture.
-As a consequence, sympathetic design often results architecture which neither represents past or present.
+However, up until the twentieth century, traditional designs often played an important role in the management of built heritage.
+In Australia, many buildings of significance, including those that receive aesthetic acclaim and or are listed on heritage registers, are often derived from traditional or historical designs.
+So, at what point then did the authentic become unauthentic?

 Annika Korsgaard (PhD)